+There was a day, believe it or not, when we people didn’t need to check the nutritional value of everything we ate.
+Products weren’t even labeled!
 There was even a time when we didn’t worry about whether or not what we ate was made in a laboratory rather than grown in a field.
 Genetically modified grub didn’t exist like it does now.
 The worst thing they sprayed on the fields was cow poop.

 Do you know anybody with whooping cough or laryngitis?
 How about bronchial issues in general?
 An ounce of THYME a day will be the ticket for them.

 Are you looking for something to stimulate your immune system?
 Try ROSEMARY.
 It will also increase your circulation and improve your digestion.
 It will also add a spectacular flavor to many dishes.

 Did you know that TURMERIC is a blood purifier?
 Like rosemary, it will support your circulation AND can be applied internally and externally to heal wounds.
 And ladies, that circulatory boost will also help regulate your menstrual cycle and help with those cramps.